makeusabrew/horde/README.md

 ## Configuration (LAMP environment setup)

-In order to make the `makeusabrew/horde` docker image reusable you need to give it a hand by creating a couple of configuration files it'll look for upon initialisation: one for MySQL and one for Apache.
-For the time being these configuration files *must* live in the same directory *and* match specific filenames so that the horde image can find them.
+In order to make the `makeusabrew/horde` docker image reusable you need to give it a hand by creating an apache configuration file it'll look for upon initialisation.
+For the time being this configuration file *must* match a specific filename so that the horde image can find it.
 This directory can live anywhere but since it'll probably be specific to the project you're testing it's advisable to keep it there under a `horde/` directory.
 This also helps when running the horde script as it'll look there first for any configuration files.

-### default.conf
+### apache.conf

 This is the apache configuration file needed in order to run your site.
 At run time it'll be linked as the *only* file in `/etc/apache2/sites-enabled/` and as such will act as the container's default (and only) host.
 In my usage so far this has amounted to a single `VirtualHost` entry adapted from the site I'm testing.

-### schema.sql (optional)

-If present, this file will be run once upon container initialisation.
-It allows you to initialise the test database with a clean schema against which your test fixtures can be run.

 ### Assumptions